 A well-targeted marketing strategy is primarily reliant on customer research and your understanding of how they behave as consumers – and as individuals.
 If it isn’t already obvious, targeted marketing is the way to go.
 For starters, focused marketing allows you to take charge of your marketing efforts (instead of casting a wide net and hoping for the best).

-Spotify’s client base is largely skewed toward millennials, and their advertisements reflect this.
+Spotify’s client base is largely skewed toward millennials, and its advertisements reflect this.

 Apple, on the other hand, is marketing in a broader and more generic manner.